Dranikf/DS_common/README.md

 - **get_col_obj_unique_count** - for non-numeric pandas.Series, returns a count of unique values; for numeric variables returns "-";
 - **get_Dran_col_descr** - Return the panas.Series most complete description specified for me;
 - **get_most_freq** - returns value from series which has the most frequent manifestation of the trait specified in cond;
-- **ECDFs_by_classes** - statsmodels.distributions.empirical_distribution.ECDF wrapper which allows to build different ecdfs for different classes.
+- **ECDFs_by_classes** - statsmodels.distributions.empirical_distribution.ECDF wrapper which allows to build different ecdfs for different classes;
+- **conf_table** - returns table that contains the information from confusion matrix, but for given thresholds.

 # emissions